May is National Mental Health Awareness Month!

+Now, more than ever, it's important to remember that there is no health without mental health.
 We are seeing unprecedented numbers of suicide and mental health concerns in our youth.
-One out of every five adolescents experiences a mental health disorder each year.
-Safety Not Stigma Programs teach participants how to recognize and understand emotional distress and utilize the most effective ways to address these issues.
-Through education we begin to heal the stigma and replace it with awareness and compassion.
+One out of every five adolescents experiences a mental health disorder each year and half of all chronic mental illness begins by the age 14.
+Safety Not Stigma Programs teach participants strategies to build resilience and how to recognize and understand emotional distress and utilize the most effective ways to address these issues.

 It's time we talked about mental health.

 Bella shares a mother’s journey through mental illness and how her faith sustained her.
 She uses song and her son's poetry to convey a moving story of grief and loss that led her to a place of strength.

 Bella raised two children with serious mental health disorders.
 In 2016, her 20-year-old son, Avi, was killed by another young man suffering with mental illness.
 Since this tragedy Bella has turned her attention toward bringing adolescent mental health education and awareness to others.

 This workshop will teach you how to foster resiliency in both yourself and your child.
 It will also help you identify, understand and respond to your child's emotional experience during this crisis.

 This workshop encourages youth to share safely and openly about their mental health experiences during this period of isolation.
 It will teach also them valuable coping skills.

 Topics covered include: